Preschool vs. Childcare: What’s the Difference?

 Often, parents and caregivers will send their children to preschool to help them get ready for school and give them the opportunity to learn and socialize in an age-appropriate environment, even if they don't specifically need child care.

-What Will My Child Learn at Daycare?
+What Will My Child Learn at Childcare?

-Daycare centers often provide learning activities and educational experiences to enrich children’s development as well.
+Childcare centers often provide learning activities and educational experiences to enrich children's development as well.
 The biggest difference between a daycare vs preschool approach to educational foundations is a daycare center may be less likely to have a set curriculum in place or to create lesson plans for the children in their care.
 At a daycare, more time is spent in free-play and informal learning experiences in a mixed-age environment.

 At daycare, it is more likely your child will experience foundational lessons in life skills, rather than academics.
 Some things you can expect to see daycare workers spend time on with infants or young toddlers under their care are: